-Moist, cakey and so quick, this Lemon Zucchini Bread has got a burst of flavour from the lemon + it hides so much zucchini that this can pass as a vegetable!
+Moist, cakey and so quick, this Lemon Zucchini Bread has got a burst of flavor from the lemon + it hides so much zucchini that this can pass as a vegetable!

 Those specks of green are real food.
 Which is why I love this Lemon Zucchini Bread so very much.
 Because I can now add a ton of vegetable to what is essentially cake!

 I had mixed feelings when I heard of carrot cake and zucchini bread first.
-And now both these top my list of favourites.
-Adding vegetables to desserts is so incredible because the result is moist and full of flavour.
+And now both these top my list of favorites.
+Adding vegetables to desserts is so incredible because the result is moist and full of flavor.
 I’m not a big fan of Zucchini and this is one of the few ways that I’ll eat it.